neodavet/davetportfolio/README.md

 2. Open `index.html` in your browser
 3. Customize the content in the HTML file
 4. Update the portfolio data in the JavaScript file
-5. Add your resume to the `assets` folder

 ## Dependencies
 - Font Awesome 6.0.0